vishnu-pc/Mini-Project/Readme.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 We have currently built this model to recognize a 28×28 pixel grayscale handwritten digit.
-It will train the model across multiple connecting client devices, and finally predict the output
+It will train the model across multiple connecting client devices, and finally predict the output.

 ## Background